Appearance & Reality > The Lord Jesus Christ > Strong and weak

 Years earlier, the Lord also sent a warning through a dream to Abimelech who had taken Sarah, Abraham's wife (Gen. 20).
 Unlike Nebuchadnezzar, Abimelech heeded God’s warning and allowed Sarah to be reunited with Abraham.

 In the Old Testament, God often spoke clearly to the prophets, instructing them what to do and say.
 In many passages, the prophets introduced their prophecies by saying: “Thus says the Lord”.
-And the words they uttered are the direct words from the Lord.
+And the words they uttered were direct words from the Lord.
 Let us look at some examples from the Book of Ezekiel.

 Ezekiel 2:1, 3, 7